zeromq/zyre/README.md

 ## Vision

-ZyRE will run on everything that speaks TCP/IP and has space for code.
+Zyre will run on everything that speaks TCP/IP and has space for code.
 This means smartphones, tablets, laptops, servers, TVs, toasters, ebooks, smart lightbulbs, cameras, and dongles and devices of every denomination.

 ## Project Organization

-ZyRE is a protocol (ZRE) plus a set of implementations.
+Zyre is a protocol (ZRE) plus a set of implementations.
 We've structured the project as a collection of interoperable implementations in different languages, starting with C and Java.
 All protocols are on the [0MQ protocol site](http://rfc.zeromq.org).

-## Who owns ZyRE?
+## Who owns Zyre?

-ZyRE is owned by all its authors and contributors.
+Zyre is owned by all its authors and contributors.
 This is an open source project licensed under the LGPLv3.
-To contribute to ZyRE please read the [C4 process](http://rfc.zeromq.org/spec:16) that we use.
+To contribute to Zyre please read the [C4 process](http://rfc.zeromq.org/spec:16) that we use.